12-Day Ladakh Photography Workshop

-Extra cost for hotel and transfers incase of flight cancellation and road blocks or any factors beyondcontrol
+Extra cost for hotel and transfers in case of flight cancellation and/or road blocks, or any other factors beyond our control

 HOW DO I RESERVE A PLACE?

 Simply fill out the form on this page to let us know your dates and preferences.
-We’ll need a USD $300 deposit via Paypal to reserve your dates.
+We’ll need a USD 500 deposit via Paypal to reserve your dates.
 The remaining balance will be due on or before 60-days prior to the commencement of the tour.

 WHAT IF I NEED TO CANCEL?